renansz/URochester/CSC453/midterm_post.md

            19 STORE_NAME               2 (c)
            22 LOAD_CONST               2 (None)
 ```
-The code execution is a simple: it **adds** two variables `a` e `b` each one containing strings (`'str'` and `'ing'`) and as result of this operation it generates a new concatenated string `'string'` and storing in `c`.
+What this code does is: **adds** two variables `a` e `b` each one containing strings (`'str'` and `'ing'`) and as result of this operation it generates a new concatenated string `'string'` and store it in `c`.

 For the purposes of this tutorial, we are just interested in how this **"add"** operation is executed by CPython.
-In the byte-code this operation is represented by the *byte offset 18* containing the opcode `BINARY_ADD`.
-If you are familiar to Python's compiler you know that `BINARY_ADD` is called anytime the `+` operator appears in your code.
+In the our byte-code this operation is represented by the *byte offset 18* containing the opcode `BINARY_ADD`.
+If you are familiar to Python's compiler you know that `BINARY_ADD` is called anytime the `+` operator appears in your source code independently of the operands' types and the compiler takes care of doing the right thing (correct operation) in execution time.

 *** we will ignore all the reference counter increasing / decreasing stuff as well as all debugging and exception handling not relevant to the main execution of `+`.
-Also, we will not go over all the optimizations the compiler does because they are relevant in our example - which is very basic.***
+Also, we will not go over most of the optimizations the compiler does if it doens't alter significantly the execution path.***

-  The definition of *BINARY_ADD* is inside *ceval.c*.
-Here is a **simplified** version of it that will help us to understand what it does:
+  So, supposing we are executing the code example, we start this trace when it enters the `BINARY_ADD` case inside of the mais loop.
+The definition of `BINARY_ADD` is located inside *ceval.c*.
+Here is a **simplified** version (removing all the stuff that we don't need to care about in this tutorial) of it that will help us to get a macro definition of what it does:
 ```C
        case BINARY_ADD:
           w = POP();